-Our garden is a diverse mix of plants – flowers to attract pollinating insects and provide beauty, annual vegetables and herbs we eat all season, and perennial plants that will live for years in the same place.
-We do not til our beds, but rather we mulch heavily to smother weeds and keep the soil loose for annual plantings.
-We fork the garden each year to get air down into the soil.
+A diverse mix of plants performing many functions together, we do not til our beds, but rather mulch heavily.
+We fork the garden to aerate the soil.
 Companion planting is an important strategy when growing without pesticides – it confuses bugs, attracts predatory insects, and prevents disease from spreading from one plant to another.
-We let annual plants flower and go to seed so we can plant the seed the following year – thus building increasingly stronger plants over time.

 We dry herbs, flowers, roots, and fruits using the power of the sun in our homemade solar dehydrator.